Customer Spotlight: Savory Gourmet Catering

 Enter small business owner Danielle Rozier.
 She was able to save the day by getting fresh pies and other desserts delivered on time.

 This is just one example of how a busy mom and small business owner is wowing her clients.

 Rozier is the CEO/Principal of Savory Gourmet Catering that serves the Washington, DC, Virginia and Maryland areas.
 Already established, she wants to expand her business, buy new equipment and add staff.
-Here’s how she acquired an SBA loan from SmartBiz and what she plans to do with the loan proceeds.

 A native of Richmond, Virginia, Rozier has earned a degree in Culinary Arts and Hotel and Restaurant Management.
 Rozier wanted to start a business after graduation but was sidetracked when she got married and started a family.